Unlocking the Mystery of Capital Gains Taxes (Including the Wash Sale Rule)

 How much is too much?

-As for what your fee should look like, in 2018, the average advisory fee was 0.95% and many people use 1.0% as an industry standard.
-A good rule of thumb is that if you are paying close to or above the average, then you should be receiving value for that in the form of other services such as financial planning, tax planning, etc. to justify the higher fee.
+As for what your fee should look like, a good rule of thumb is that if you are paying close to or above the average, then you should be receiving value for that in the form of other services such as financial planning, tax planning, etc. to justify the higher fee.

 That said, it can vary quite a bit depending on the size of your account.
-For accounts between $0 – $250,000, the average advisory fee was 1.1% and over $5 million that dropped to 0.7%.
 In other words, the more money you have, the lower the percentage, but probably higher the dollar amount of your advisory fee.

 Ultimately, it’s up to you to determine if you’re receiving proper value for any advisor-based fees.
 If you don’t think you are, then consider shopping around.